 In some situations, a jury may not give the defendant a fair chance.
 This may be because of the defendant’s appearance, his or her public reputation, or because the criminal charges are seen as offensive.
 If the defendant is heavily tattooed or pierced or looks like a drug user, the jury may not be able to be impartial.
 Criminal charges like child abuse or sex offenses may also make it more difficult for a jury made up of public citizens to be impartial.

 A bench trial is also generally much faster, which can result in lower costs for the defendant.
-If the trial relies on complicated evidence, an experienced judge may be able to more clearly interpret the evidence.
+If the trial relies on complicated evidence, an experienced judge may be able to interpret the evidence more clearly.
 However, just because a judge is supposed to be impartial does not mean that a bench trial is always the best option.

 If you have any questions about whether a bench trial may be better for your case, talk to your Colorado criminal defense attorney.

 3. How does jury selection work?

 Jury selection begins with a “jury pool” of people who show up for jury duty.
 If a case is going to trial, the judge may call in a group of prospective jurors to answer a questionnaire giving information about the individual jurors.
 This includes the potential juror’s educational level, occupation, prior jury service, prior court experience, and other relevant information.

-The prosecutor and defense attorney have a chance to question the individual jurors during a process called “voir dire.”
+The prosecutor and defense attorney can question the individual jurors during a process called “voir dire.”
 During voir dire, the lawyers are trying to determine if the jurors can be impartial, or if they may be prejudicial or beneficial to their case.
 This includes finding out if the juror knows anyone involved in the case or will be unable to be impartial in evaluating the case.
 The lawyers can challenge a juror for cause to be dismissed from the jury.5

-The court shall sustain a challenge for cause based on a number of factors, including:
+The court shall sustain a challenge for cause based on several factors, including: